C3BI-pasteur-fr/python-solutions-1/source/Architecture_and_design.rst

  * Sequence
  * MutableSequence

-These 2 classes have same attributes but Sequence can be mutate and extend whereas Sequence are immutable.
+These 2 classes have same attributes but MutableSequence can be mutate and extend whereas Sequence are immutable.

 example of code using these classes: ::

-    >>> eco = Sequence('toto' , 'GAATTC')
+    >>> eco = MutableSequence('toto' , 'GAATTC')
     >>> eco.mutate(1, 'T')
     >>> eco.sequence
     'GTATTC'